Futuramistic/CIL2022/README.md

 When a model is trained, checkpoints appear in the `checkpoints` folder.

-## Evaluation
+## Predicting

 #### Torch models
-To evaluate a Torch model, run:
+To output predictions using a Torch model, run:

 ```eval
 python torch_predictor.py -m <model-name> -c <checkpoint-name>
 ```
+You can add extra arguments:
+* `--floating_predictions`: to output non-thresholded value.
+If this is specified, also specify `--floating_output_dir <path/to/output/dir`
+* `--apply_sigmoid`: this must specified for the following models: UNet, CRANet, DeepLabV3, SegFormer, TODO: others?
+* `--blob_threshold <integer>`: if specified, all 'blobs' with less than `<integer>` pixels will be removed

 #### Tensorflow models
-To evaluate a Tensorflow model, run:
+To output predictions using a Tensorflow model, run:

 ```eval
 python tf_predictor.py -m <model-name> -c <checkpoint-name>
 ```

 #### RL models
-To evaluate an RL model, run:
+To output predictions using an RL model, run:

 ```eval
 python todo